hupili/python-for-data-and-media-communication-gitbook/notes-week-07.md

 - Convert text value to numeric value. e.g. convert price range text into a representative number that can be sorted.
 - Merge multiple categories. e.g. merge `港式` and `潮州菜` into `中式`.
 Sometimes, less categories help analysis.
 You may need some domain knowledge and trials and errors, in order to find good method of grouping.
 - Encoding, many times called "coding" in social science research, is the process of turning natural language data into numeric data.
-This is also a mantter of domain knowledge but you can try the method here. e.g. in order to study the relationship between price range and the income level of that district, we can encode 18 districts into three income class `high`, `medium` and `low`.
+This is also a matter of domain knowledge but you can try the method here. e.g. in order to study the relationship between price range and the income level of that district, we can encode 18 districts into three income class `high`, `medium` and `low`.

 ### Extraction